 Research has found that commercialisation of health services, such as this, reduces patients’ access to professional health care and worsens population health.

 But the 5 year plan spin is the opposite – that population health management incentivises Primary Care Networks to tackle health inequalities and preventable illness – and so cuts costly unplanned hospital attendance and admissions.

-The incentive is being allowed to keep some of the contract money that they don’t spend on patients’ care.
+The incentive is that Primary Care Networks are being allowed to keep some of the contract money that they don’t spend on patients’ care.
 (The rest is shared with the NHS commissioners – so-called aligned incentives.)